apollographql/apollo/docs/source/tutorial/resolvers.md

       launch,
     };
   },
-  login: async (_, { email }, { dataSources }) => {
-    const user = await dataSources.userAPI.findOrCreateUser({ email });
-    if (user) return new Buffer(email).toString('base64');
-    return false;
 },
-},
 ```

-As shown in the code above, there are three resolver functions, `bookTrip`, `cancelTrip`, and `login`.
+As shown in the code above, there are two resolver functions, `bookTrip`, and `cancelTrip`.

 The `bookTrip` function takes in a `launchId`, and makes a request to book a trip for that particular launch.
 If a trip is booked successfully, then the function retrieves the booked launch and returns an object containing a success status and message back to the client.

 The `cancelTrip` function takes in a `launchId`, and makes a request via the `cancelTrip` method of the user data source to cancel a trip.
 If a trip is canceled successfully, then the function retrieves the launch that has been canceled and returns an object indicating a success status back to the client.

 For both functions, if the request fails, then an object containing a failed success status and message is returned to the client.

-The `login` function takes in an email, checks the user table in the database via the `findOrCreateUser` method to verify if the user exists or not.
-If the user exists or a new user is created, return a `base64` encoding of the user's email.

-The `base64` encoding of the user's detail is for obscuring the data.
-The result is a form of unique string token which we use for authentication.

 Now, we need to add a resolver function to take care of the booked status on a launch.
 Copy the code below and paste it just after the `Mutation` resolver functions.